VB-groupoids and representation theory of Lie groupoids: Abstract

 \section{Abstract}

-A $\VB$-groupoid is a vector-bundle object in the category of Lie groupoids.
-In this paper, we explain how $\VB$-groupoids are the intrinsic geometric objects that correspond to $2$-term representations up to homotopy of Lie groupoids.
-In particular, the tangent bundle of a Lie groupoid is a $\VB$-groupoid that corresponds to the adjoint representations up to homotopy.
-The value of this point of view is that the tangent bundle is canonical, whereas the adjoint representations up to homotopy depend on a choice of connection.
+A $\VB$-groupoid is a Lie groupoid equipped with a compatible linear structure.
+In this paper, we describe a correspondence, up to isomorphism, between $\VB$-groupoids and $2$-term representations up to homotopy of Lie groupoids.
+Under this correspondence, the tangent bundle of a Lie groupoid $G$ corresponds to the ``adjoint representation'' of $G$.
+The value of this point of view is that the tangent bundle is canonical, whereas the adjoint representation is not.

-In the process of describing the correspondence between $\VB$-groupoids and representations up to homotopy, we define a cochain complex that is canonically associated to any $\VB$-groupoid.
+We define a cochain complex that is canonically associated to any $\VB$-groupoid.
 The cohomology of this complex is isomorphic to the groupoid cohomology with values in the corresponding representations up to homotopy.
+When applied to the tangent bundle of a Lie groupoid, this construction produces a canonical complex that computes the cohomology with values in the adjoint representation.

-The classification of regular $\VB$-groupoids leads to a new cohomological invariant associated to regular Lie groupoids.
+Finally, we give a classification of regular $2$-term representations up to homotopy.
+By considering the adjoint representation, we find a new cohomological invariant associated to regular Lie groupoids.